-- If you choose to drink, remember to eat, especially foods high in protein, and hydrate to Stay in the Blue.
+- If you choose to drink, remember to stay hydrated and eat – especially foods high in protein – Stay in the Blue.

 - Thousands of U-M students choose to not drink.
 Help create an inclusive space with your friends.
 Know your audience!
 Many choose not to drink for a variety of reasons, such as religious or cultural beliefs, being under 21, illness, family history, being in recovery, and more.

 Planning on hosting a gathering?
 Check out these safe social gathering tips with COVID-19 in mind.
 Our ability to protect ourselves has evolved and we are still mindful of what we can do to further reduce the spread.

 And whether you are attending an event or hosting it, this gathering guide is full of things to consider in order to have the best experience.